just-the-docs/just-the-docs/docs/Products/mesa/faq.md

 Gnosis Protocol enables ring trades to maximize liquidity.
 Ring trades are order settlements that share liquidity across all orders, rather than a single token pair, and uniquely suited for trading prediction market tokens and the long tail of all tokenized assets.

-Read more about the protocol’s mechanism on the Gnosis [Developer Portal](https://docs.gnosis.io/protocol/docs/introduction1/).
+Read more about the protocol’s mechanism on the Gnosis <a href="https://docs.gnosis.io/protocol/docs/introduction1/" target="_blank">Developer Portal</a>.

 ## How are trades matched?

 Orders are collected in batches every 5 minutes, and external participants called solvers (everyone can participate as a solver) propose a settlement solution to the smart contract.
-The smart contract selects the solution that maximizes [trader welfare](https://docs.gnosis.io/protocol/docs/devguide01/).
+The smart contract selects the solution that maximizes <a href="https://docs.gnosis.io/protocol/docs/devguide01/" target="_blank">trader welfare</a>.
 The utility in this optimization function is the difference between what a trader is willing to pay and what they pay once a batch is cleared.
 After a solution is selected, orders are matched and settled accordingly and on-chain.

 ## What advantages do ring trades bring?